adobe/cryptr/README.md

 ## Unique Features

 In addition to the default feature-set of Vault, Cryptr adds some things that are "nice to have".
 Some of these include:

-- Secrets can be files
+- Files can be uploaded and downloaded directly to and from the filesystem.
+This includes both text and binary files.
+- A "share secret" features allows one user to send another user a time-limited self-destructing secret.
+This can be useful to send a secret to a friend without needing to change the receiving party's access in Vault.
 - Underscores in key names show as whitespace. ie. `secret/My_cool_Secret` shows up in the folder structure as `My cool Secret`
-- Ability to move secrets.
+- Secrets can be easily moved or renamed using a friendly UI.

 ## License
 Apache 2.0 License

-## HTTPS
-Cryptr will ONLY access Vault servers enabled with HTTPS.
-These are your secrets.
-Keep them secret, keep them safe.

-The only exception to this is a dev server running locally at `http://127.0.0.1:<port>`.
-Cryptr's URL field will automatically change to contain a `http://` prefix when `127.0.0.1:` is input.
-(Note the colon, which is required for the prefix to change.
-A port number provided after the colon is also required.
-For reference, a default Vault dev server is started on port 8200)

 ### Auth backends

 Currently LDAP, UserPass and Token auth backends are accepted.
-Most others are not useful for a GUI, but if you feel otherwise, submit a pull request.
+Most others are not useful for a GUI, but if you feel otherwise, submit a pull request or open an issue.

 # Important Notes about Policies

 ## Secret Discovery

 Cryptr requires that policies associated with a token to be readable by that token.
 The purpose for this is to discover what secrets are available to the token.
 An example ACL for a policy found at `sys/policy/demo` would be as follows: